 Responsible for overseeing the Student Government Association Election process in its entirety.
+In addition to the executive branch of SGA, shall be responsible for the Class Board elections.

-Shall be composed of two (2) faculty members, two (2) administrators (one of whom shall be the advisor of the Student Government Association), four (4) Senators, and one (1) member of the Executive Branch.
+Shall be composed of two (2) administrators, four (4) Senators, and one (1) member of the Executive Branch.